Simpson Safari: Plot

 While Marge takes Maggie to the hospital after Maggie swallows an issue of Time magazine whole, Homer, Bart and Lisa go grocery shopping.
 Homer and other shoppers at the store mistreat the bag boys, resulting in every bag boy and server in Springfield going on strike, which extends to knocking self-packed grocery bags out of the hands of customers.
 When the Simpsons run out of food in their home, the family follows Santa's Little Helper into the attic, where he finds a 30-year-old box of animal crackers.

 Homer bites into a solid-gold giraffe, which is the winning contest piece for a trip to Africa.
 The animal cracker company initially refused to honor the prize because the contest ended a number of years ago, but when Homer is hit in the eye by a sharp corner of the box, the company gives the Simpsons their Africa trip in order to avoid a lawsuit.

 The family lands in Tanzania.
 When the family is in Africa, their tour guide Kitenge takes them to experience such sights as the Masai Mara, Ngorongoro Crater, Olduvai Gorge, and meet with a group of Maasai tribesmen.
 During a vigorous tribal dance, Homer accidentally enrages a hippo.
 It chases after the family, but they manage to escape by using a tribal shield as a raft going down the raging Zambezi river.
 After surviving the plunge over Victoria Falls, the family eventually reach Mount Kilimanjaro and stumbles upon a nearby chimpanzee sanctuary maintained by the scientist Dr. Joan Bushwell (a parody of Jane Goodall).
 She claims to be researching the animals' behavior when a group of poachers arrives to take the chimps.

 The Simpsons try to hold off the poachers, but eventually, they break into the sanctuary.
 The poachers are revealed to be Greenpeace activists, who prove that Dr. Bushwell is a chimp slave master, exploiting their labor at a nearby diamond mine.
 Worried that the Simpsons will report her to the authorities, Dr. Bushwell offers everyone diamonds as a bribe, which all the Simpsons except Lisa happily accept.
 On the plane ride back to Springfield, it is revealed that Kitenge is now president of the country, with the former president now the Simpsons' flight attendant.
+The Simpsons laugh as their plane flies off.